 I find this a bit curious, since we know that Borys Kit of The Hollywood Reporter said back in May when breaking the story of Snyder stepping down,

 The studio floated was the possibility of pushing back the release date of the movie, but the Snyders decided against that.

-It raises some red flags for me when there was word Warner Bros. was fully behind Snyder, and willing to push JUSTICE LEAGUE back to allow him time to grieve and finish the project, but yet supposedly wanted to fire him after BvS’ “underwhelming reception”.
+It raises some red flags for me when there was word the studio was fully behind Snyder, and willing to push JUSTICE LEAGUE back to allow him time to grieve and finish the project, but yet supposedly wanted to fire him after BvS’ “underwhelming reception.”
 To me, if true, that meant that Warner Bros. only proposed the idea of pushing its release back knowing Snyder would never agree to such a thing, which would be absolutely horrendous (on their part).

 There is some footing for that possibility, as they — Gonzales and Molloy — were told by an “executive” that Kevin Tsujihara (Warner Bros.
 CEO) and Toby Emmerich (Warner Bros.
 Pictures President),